eeejay/101atron/README.md

 ## Overview

 Before you run the bot, it's useful to understand how it's architected.
-The bot consists of two executable files: `index.js` and `watcher.js`.

-`watcher.js` is designed to be always running in the background.
-This is the process that watches for users "invoking" the bot and for users following the bot.
-It's always listening to Twitter.
-When a user tweets something like "hey @101atron tell @tinysubversions about cats", this file registers the event and then composes a tweet that is pushed to our Redis database. *Importantly, this file does not ever tweet: it just queues tweets up in a database.*

-`index.js` is where the tweeting happens, and is a much simpler piece of code.
-This file is meant to be executed via a cron job or other scheduler.
-If you set it to run every five minutes, then every five minutes the code will look at the database, see if there's a tweet it's supposed to tweet, and then posts it to Twitter.
+The bot listens to Twitter, when it is invoked by either a tweet or follow it composes a tweet that is then added to a queue.
+For rate limiting reasons, the queue is pumped at a regualr interval longer than one minute.

+This can all happen in one process, or you can split the tasks into two processes.
+One that watches Twitter and runs continuously.
+Another one can be started as a cron job and pumps the queue at a given interval.

 ## Set up your bot's Twitter account